Early Childhood Development

 Food preparation sessions are conducted for children’s mothers in Parental schools.
 During these sessions, community mothers, especially those from the most vulnerable families, learned how to prepare healthy and age-appropriate meals from locally produced and affordable ingredients, and they received practical manuals with concrete recipes.

-Along with strengthening the parental educational component at community medical centres, World Vision organizes “Go Bay, Go” classes of positive parenting.
-During these classes young mothers/caregivers are trained on child early stimulation.
+Along with strengthening the parental educational component at community medical centres, World Vision organises “Go Baby, Go” classes of positive parenting.
+During these classes young mothers are trained on child early stimulation.
 Through interactive sessions mothers learn how to influence their children’s social-emotional development and learning capability.
 They learn to prepare homemade toys out of available materials, how to avoid child punishment through analyzing children’s behavior and choosing proper parenting methods, stress management, etc. Special sessions are conducted for fathers and grandmothers.

 Starting from October 2016 WV implements “Improved perinatal and newborn care in Syunik and Gegharkunuk marzes” two year project aimed to contribute to improving antenatal, postpartum and newborn care in Syunik and Gegharkunuk marzes of Armenia.
 Project is funded by Else Kröner-Fresenius-Stiftung Fund and implemented in 97 communities of Syunik and Gegharkunik marzes of Armenia to be covered by WVA’s 5 Area Programs (Kapan, Sisian, Vardenis, Chambarak, Gavar).

-World Vision will work with the Ministry of Health and other stakeholders towards developing, piloting and submitting for approval and institutionalization tools, protocols and best practices regulating antenatal, postnatal and newborn care.
+World Vision works with the Ministry of Health and other stakeholders towards developing, piloting and submitting for approval and institutionalization tools, protocols and best practices regulating antenatal, postnatal and newborn care.
 The main objective of the project is to address one of the major causes of perinatal losses by preventing micronutrient deficiencies among pregnant women and infants and enhance early childhood development by introducing the system of postpartum depression screening/management and promoting early initiation of breastfeeding in the targeted regions.
-A series of trainings will be organised for health care providers on antenatal and postpartum care; these trainings will be complemented by exchange visits to other marzes and Yerevan and supportive visits by the experts from the leading clinics in Yerevan.
+A series of trainings are being organised for health care providers on antenatal and postpartum care; these trainings are complemented by exchange visits to other marzes and Yerevan and supportive visits by the experts from the leading clinics in Yerevan.

-The project will also organise seminars and public events for community population and promote regular functioning of motherhood/parental schools through health staff coaching.
-In addition number of educational materials will be developed and disseminated on pregnancy, post-delivery and newborn care for pregnant women and family members.
+The project is also organising seminars and public events for community population and promote regular functioning of motherhood/parental schools through health staff coaching.
+In addition number of educational materials are being developed and disseminated on pregnancy, post-delivery and newborn care for pregnant women and family members.

 Early Childhood Development programme values awareness about rights and obligations and organizes advocacy trainings on a regular bases both for service providers (medical staff, employers of preschool education centers) and for the community members.
 Service providers and community members get together around round-table discussions to address pressing issues their communities face and jointly suggest solutions over the improvement of the situation.
 Meanwhile, the achievements and newly emerged challenges are identified and addressed throughout the programme implementation.

-In the scope of ECD programme implementation World Vision Armenia closely cooperated with Armenia’s ministries of Healthcare and Education, Governors’ offices, other local and international organizations.
+In the scope of ECD programme implementation World Vision Armenia closely cooperates with Armenia’s ministries of Healthcare and Education, Governors’ offices, other local and international organisations.

-In the frames of World Visio Armenia ECD programmes annually
+In the frames of World Vision Armenia ECD programmes annually

 - Around 9000 mothers participate in trainings on early childhood development,